EHR convergence versus interoperability has been saved

 A key strategic question for health care providers

-In response to increasing regulatory and consumer demands, more and more health care organisations are turning to technology to help them drive value.
-And a single electronic health record (EHR) platform can bring a lot of benefits.
-But what should health care providers consider before selecting an EHR strategy?
+In response to increasing regulatory and consumer demands, more and more health care organizations are turning to technology to help them drive value.
+But what should health care providers consider before selecting an Electronic Health Record (EHR) strategy?

 Driving value from electronic medical records

 Regulatory requirements and industry demands continue to drive consolidation in the health care provider market.
-Virtually every health care organisation is wrestling with how to best build scale to cost to effectively respond to regulatory and health care consumer demands.
-Organisations will also need to consider how technology can help them drive value.
+Virtually every health care organization is wrestling with how to best build scale to cost to effectively respond to regulatory and health care consumer demands.
+Organizations will also need to consider how technology can help them drive value.

-There’s no one answer for how an organisation should approach consolidation and expansion.
-However, armed with a solid organisational strategic plan, a structured evaluation process, and with insights into current and future tradeoffs, every organisation can plan for and implement a strategy to enable a successful transformation over the long term.
+There’s no one answer for how an organization should approach consolidation and expansion.
+However, armed with a solid organizational strategic plan, a structured evaluation process, and with insights into current and future tradeoffs, every organization can plan for and implement a strategy to enable a successful transformation over the long term.

 Convergence versus interoperability: Evaluating your strategy

-Convergence to a single system platform allows for seamless patient information exchange between participating organisations.
-Standardised processes, platforms, and data and resulting rationalised application inventories across participating organisations enable higher levels of integration while simultaneously lowering costs for maintenance in the long run.
+Convergence to a single system platform allows for seamless patient information exchange between participating organizations.
+Standardized processes, platforms, and data and resulting rationalized application inventories across participating organizations enable higher levels of integration while simultaneously lowering costs for maintenance in the long run.

-There are several factors an organisation should evaluate when deciding on which strategy to pursue:
+There are several factors an organization should evaluate when deciding on which strategy to pursue: